Childe History, Family Crest & Coats of Arms

 The history of the name Childe dates back to the ancient Anglo-Saxon culture of Britain.
 It is derived from a member of the family who worked as a military officer in the 10th century, probably comparable to a modern sergeant.
 In the Old English, it was rendered cild, which meant child.
 It was applied to the rank above the common soldier in that period, probably because they were in charge of "children."
 Later, in the 13th and 14th centuries, it came to denote a young man in training for the knighthood.

 The surname Childe was first found in Hertfordshire.
 However, some of the family were found at Wanstead in Essex in later years.
 "The village is situated on the borders of Waltham Forest, near the main road from London to Cambridge; and is principally worthy of note as the site of Wanstead House, built in 1715, by Sir Richard (son of Sir Josiah) Child, created Viscount Castlemain in 1718, and Earl of Tylney in 1731.
 This splendid mansion was considerably enlarged and embellished by his descendants, and was surrounded by a very extensive park, laid out with great taste, and interspersed with gardens, pleasure-grounds, and grottos."

-Important Dates for the Childe family
+Early History of the Childe family

 This web page shows only a small excerpt of our Childe research.
 Another 148 words (11 lines of text) covering the years 1086, 1280, 1379, 1784, 1606, 1697, 1660, 1697, 1690, 1638, 1684, 1638, 1630, 1699, 1673, 1677, 1703, 1702, 1703, 1642, 1713, 1698, 1702, 1705, 1708, 1684, 1740, 1674, 1721, 1713, 1715 and 1715 are included under the topic Early Childe History in all our PDF Extended History products and printed products wherever possible.